 Academic roles

-Eugenia holds a postdoctoral fellowship at the University of Vienna and is the co-lead of the project 'Decentralised Trust in Digital Societies".
+Eugenia is the co-lead/investiator of the project 'Decentralised Trust in Digital Societies".
 Awarded by the Wiener Wissenschafts-, Forschungs- und Technologiefonds, WWTF, this project is aimed at studying ethical, democratic and technical trust relations in decentralised systems like the European Digital Identity Wallet (EUDIW).
+She teaches an annual course on critical AI ethics and data ethics at the University of Vienna.

 Key research